On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Towards safe and interpretable RNN for dynamical systems modeling

 \subsection{Verifiability and robustness of RNN models}

 When using an identified black-box model for control design, especially if such model is a RNN, a common requirement is that of \emph{generalization}.
 A model generalizes well if it produces meaningful and consistent predictions even for data not included in the training set.
-While the generalization capabilities of RNN are generally assessed on the so-called independent test set, see Section \ref{sec:RNN:training}, moving from the stability of the plant, one may want to certify that (\emph{i}) adversarial perturbations, i.e. small variations of the inputs, do not produce catastrophic changes of the outputs, and that (\emph{ii}) for any possible input sequence the model's outputs always lie in a set of physically-meaningful values.
+While the generalization capabilities of RNN are generally assessed on the so-called independent test set, see Section \ref{sec:RNN:training}, recent contributions have formulated bounds on the generalization error of some single-layer RNN architectures \cite{chen2020generalization, wu2021statistical}.
+Closely related to the issue of generalization, when a RNN model is used to learn a stable plant, one may want to certify that (\emph{i}) adversarial perturbations, i.e. small variations of the inputs, do not produce catastrophic changes of the outputs, and that (\emph{ii}) for any possible input sequence the model's outputs always lie in a set of physically-meaningful values.
 For example, if a RNN is used to learn the model of a water tank where the input is a controllable inlet flow rate, one may want to ensure that the predicted water level does not undergo abrupt changes for small variations of the inlet flow, and that it always lies in a set of admissible values, e.g. ranging from zero (empty tank) to the maximum level (saturated tank).

 \emph{i.
 Robustness}

 {The above-mentioned issue (\emph{i}) corresponds} to the requirement of robustness against input perturbations, also called adversarial attacks or matched disturbances.
 Ideally, {to certify this property one should test the RNN model's response} to a sufficiently large amount of perturbed input trajectories \cite{hazan2017adversarial, guo2021rnn}.